SylviaRemington/hoot-front-end-react/README.md

 ### Learning objective:
 **By the end of this lesson, students will be able to conceptualize this application’s features and high-level architecture.**

-## What we’re building - Hoot: Blogging for night owls
+## What we’re building - Hoot: Blogging for Night Owls

 - In this module, we will create a front-end blogging application using React and JWT Authentication.
 Pairing this front-end app with an Express API back-end and MongoDB database will yield a complete MERN Stack application.